Video Killed the Radio Star: Background and lyrics

-The Buggles, who formed in 1977, first consisted of Trevor Horn, Geoff Downes and Bruce Woolley.
-They recorded the first demo of "Video Killed the Radio Star" on a Revox A77 tape recorder, one afternoon in 1978, in Downes' flat located above a monumental stonemason's in Wimbledon Park, London.
+The Buggles, formed in 1977, first consisted of Trevor Horn, Geoff Downes and Bruce Woolley.
+They recorded the first demo of "Video Killed the Radio Star" on a Revox A77 tape recorder one afternoon in 1978 in Downes' flat, located above a monumental stonemason's in Wimbledon Park, London.
 The piece was built up from a chorus riff developed by Woolley.
 It is one of the three Buggles songs on which Woolley assisted in writing, the two others being "Clean, Clean" and "On TV".
-A later, more detailed demo of the song, featuring Horn's then-girlfriend Tina Charles on vocals, was recorded at Camden's Soundsuite Studios, and engineered by studio owner Peter Rackham.
-This demo became the blueprint for the final record, and helped the group get signed to Island Records to record and release their debut album The Age of Plastic, as well as producing and writing for the label, after Downes' girlfriend, who worked for Island, managed to get it played to executives there.
+A later, more detailed demo of the song, featuring Horn's then-girlfriend Tina Charles on vocals, was recorded at Camden's Soundsuite Studios and engineered by studio owner Peter Rackham.
+This demo became the blueprint for the final record, and helped the group get signed to Island Records to record and release their debut album, The Age of Plastic.
+The group also produced and wrote for the label after Downes' girlfriend, who worked for Island, managed to get the demo played to executives there.
 Woolley left during recording to form his own band, The Camera Club, which did their own version of "Video", as well as "Clean, Clean" for their album English Garden.